 Can you find which shapes you need to put into the grid to make the totals at the end of each row and the bottom of each column?

 Cherri, Saxon, Mel and Paul are friends.
 They are all different ages.
 Can you find out the age of each friend using the information?

 Find the sum and difference between a pair of two-digit numbers.
 Now find the sum and difference between the sum and difference!
 What happens?

 Can you arrange 5 different digits (from 0 - 9) in the cross in the way described?

 This dice train has been made using specific rules.
 How many different trains can you make?

+Place the digits 1 to 9 into the circles so that each side of the triangle adds to the same total.

 Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.

 There is a clock-face where the numbers have become all mixed up.
 Can you find out where all the numbers have got to from these ten statements?